Skip to main content

 (Jan.
 23, 2015) — WUKY's "UK Perspectives" focuses on the people and programs of the University of Kentucky and is hosted by WUKY General Manager Tom Godell.
 Sitting in for Godell this week is WUKY News Director Alan Lytle.
 His guest is Mallory Powell, communications director for the UK Center for Clinical and Translational Science and curator for the new Rooted in Our Communities-UK In Appalachia website.

-To listen to the podcast interview from which "UK Perspectives" is produced, visit
+To listen to the podcast interview from which "UK Perspectives" is produced

 by Kathy Johnson